Battle of Añyraqai

-The Battle of Añyraqai was a legendary battle that took place during the Kazakh-Dzungar Wars from December 1729 until January 1730.
-There are not many records about the Kazakh-Dzungar Wars because the Kazakh people did not have a written tradition of transmitting information.
+The Battle of Añyraqai was a legendary battle that took place during the Kazakh-Dzungar Wars in April 1730.
+There are not many records about the Kazakh-Dzungar Wars because the Kazakh people did not have a written tradition of transmitting information at the time.
 The folk legend about the battle recorded in 1905 by the researcher and collector of Kazakh folklore, A. A. Divaev, tells that the battle took place between Lakes Balkhash and Alakol in present-day Almaty Region.
 The war between Kazakhs and Dzungars lasted for 7 years (1723–1730).
 The war ended with the victory of a single force consisting of members from all three main clans (jüzes) under the supreme command of Kazakh ruler Abu'l-Khair Muhammed Khan (1710–1748).

 Location

 The Añyraqai Mountains and Lake Alakol (Almaty region) were important strategic points during the entire period of the Kazakh-Dzungar confrontation.
 Access to the Sarysu, the Karkaraly Mountains and mountains of Ulytau took place from the river Chu.
 The different mountain landscapes provided good opportunities for cavalry attacks and maneuvers, and the tugai forests near the battle area allowed for covert concentration of troops.

 The Anrakai gorge of Chu-Ili district is an important cultural and historical landmark, since the final battle and the end of the eight-year war took place here.